MrNemo64/go-n-i18n/README.md

 # go-n-i18n

-A code generation tool writen in go and inspired by [ParaglideJS](https://inlang.com/m/gerre34r/library-inlang-paraglideJs) for type safe and feature rich internationalization.
+A Go-based code generation tool for type-safe, efficient, and feature-rich internationalization inspired by [ParaglideJS](https://inlang.com/m/gerre34r/library-inlang-paraglideJs).
+It automatically generates code to ensure type safety, improve code readability, and eliminate runtime errors when handling localized messages.

 ## How it works